zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 | BulkDelete      | 45 ms          | 50 ms          | 60 ms          |
 | BulkMerge       | 65 ms          | 80 ms          | 110 ms         |

-## FromQuery Operations
+## Batch Operations Methods

-FromQuery method allows you to execute UPDATE or DELETE statements without loading entities in the context.
+Batch Operations method allow to perform **UPDATE** or **DELETE** operation directly in the database using a LINQ Query without loading entities in the context.

-Everything is executed on the database side, so nothing is faster than these methods.
+Everything is executed on the database side to let you get the best performance available.

-### Example
+Batch Operations Available:
+- DeleteFromQuery
+- UpdateFromQuery

-{% include template-example.html %}
+{% include template-example.html title='Batch Operations Examples' %}
 {% highlight csharp %}
 // DELETE all customers that are inactive for more than two years context.Customers